 Treatment of dog submissive urination or incontinence should include a visit to your veterinarian to eliminate the possibility of a health problem.
 Health problems that can cause incontinence include anatomical abnormality and bladder infection.
 If there are no health problems, accept that your dog is urinating because he or she feels anxious.
 Establish calm in your household.

-Calm your dog with Comfort Zone for Dogs, which contains calming pheromones that help your dog feel like he or she is back with his or her mother.
-Plug in Comfort Zone for Dogs a half hour before you leave your home and leave it on while you're away.
-As your pet becomes less anxious, use the product for shorter and shorter periods.
+Calm your dog with Adaptil Collar for Dogs, which contains calming pheromones that help your dog feel like he or she is back with his or her mother.
+The collar provides continuous calming and can help ease stress to lessen unwanted behaviors.

 Use calming herbs, such as Composure Liquid MAX or Quiet Moments, or try a homeopathic remedy like HomeoPet Anxiety Relief.
 Omega 3 fatty acids, such as The Missing Link Ultimate Skin & Coat, Nordic Naturals Omega-3 Pet and Brite Coat Chews may also help, since they promote brain nutrition, learning, and appropriate behavior.